Edward Nicholas: Career

 Nicholas returned to England at the Restoration and duly took office as Secretary of State along with William Morice, a former parliamentary supporter.
 Nicholas was soon retired, much against his own wishes, in favour of Charles's favourite Henry Bennet.

+Later life and death

 He received a grant of money and the offer of a peerage, which he felt too poor to accept.
 He retired to a country seat in Surrey (the manor of West Horsley) which he purchased from Carew Raleigh, son of Sir Walter Raleigh, and there he lived till his death in 1669.

 Family

 Nicholas married Jane Jay, a daughter of Henry Jay, an alderman of London and had several sons and daughters.
 His eldest son was Sir John Nicholas, a Clerk of the Signet and Clerk of the Privy Council.
 His daughter Susannah married as his second wife the Irish statesman George Lane, 1st Viscount Lanesborough: like her father, he spent years in exile with Charles II, and by 1659 the couple were almost destitute, but was well rewarded after the Restoration.
 Susannah died in 1671.

 His younger brother Matthew Nicholas (1594–1661) was successively Dean of Bristol, canon of Westminster and Dean of St Paul's.
 His country seat was at Sunninghill in Berkshire.